 Anniversary Gemstones as the Best Gift for a Wedding Anniversary

 Traditional and modern wedding anniversary gift lists use simple materials, like paper and cotton, to symbolise the development of married life together.
 With the years spent in marriage, the gifts increased in substance and value to reflect the investment of time spent together.
 Gemstones and jewellery have long been used to mark important celebrations.
 They are rich in symbolism, withstand the passing of time and offer infinite inspiration.
-They can also be sentimental heirlooms that will be cherished by generations.
-Thereby, our list of choices is the anniversary stone list to help to decide on a unique gift for a wedding anniversary.
+They can also be sentimental heirlooms that will be cherished by generations. you can use our anniversary stone list as a guide to help you choose a unique gift for your wedding anniversary.

 There is no single authoritative wedding anniversary gemstone list, however, GIA (Gemological Institute of America) has compiled a list to help you find that perfect anniversary gift with meaning for your loved one.
-The GIA anniversary gemstone list is followed in this blog post and hopefully will serve you with lots of inspiration and ideas.
+In this blog post, we followed the GIA anniversary gemstone list which will hopefully serve you with lots of inspiration and ideas.

 History of Wedding Anniversary Celebration

 There is no historic reference that could confirm the origin of wedding anniversary gift-giving before Germany during the Middle Ages.
 Traditionally, a couple’s friend would give a wreath made of silver to a woman when she had been married to her husband for 25 years.
 After 50 years of marriage, the wife was presented with a wreath of gold.
 The modern conception of the “silver wedding” and the “gold wedding” anniversaries is based on that tradition.
 Development of more elaborated anniversary gift-giving lists occurred later on.